|

 when this option was selected.

-reduced HCA: This HCA imaging option is particularly useful when large datasets are analyzed.
+reduced HCA: This HCA imaging option is particularly useful when large data sets are analyzed.
 It is recommended to

 choose this option for data files containing more than 128 × 128 spectra.
 In reduced HCA, the calculation of the distance